 To ask the environmentalists, Donziger is a holy crusader, fighting to get justice for those who destroyed a delicate ecosystem and endangered thousands of lives.
 To ask Chevron, Donziger is a morally bankrupt huckster who has no problem bribing judges and falsifying evidence in his deranged campaign to make Chevron pay.

-"Donziger believes he can outsmart the American court system, subvert it, manipulate it, intimidate it, and shout it down," wrote Fortune senior editor Roger Parloff, in begging the US government to file criminal action against Donziger.
+"Donziger believes he can outsmart the American court system, subvert it, manipulate it, intimidate it, and shut it down," wrote Fortune senior editor Roger Parloff, in begging the US government to file criminal action against Donziger.

-Rolling Stone, on the other hand, lauded him as a "workhorse" and champion for the down and out.
+Alexander Zaitchik in Rolling Stone, on the other hand, lauded him as a "workhorse" and champion for the down and out.

-"Staying in the ring against Chevron for two decades has required more than simple stamina," Alexander Zaitchik wrote.
+"Staying in the ring against Chevron for two decades has required more than simple stamina," Zaitchik wrote.
 "It has demanded of Donziger a fierce slow-burn resolve he has wielded in ingenious and self-defeating ways."